Microsoft Word: Styles, Templates and Tables of Contents

 Prerequisite: Microsoft Word: Introduction or equivalent knowledge and skills.

-Note: This course is an alternative to the Microsoft Word: Intermediate / Advanced course which includes other important tools including Quick Parts, tables, newspaper-style columns and mail merge.
+Note: This course is an alternative to the Microsoft Word: Intermediate / Advanced course which includes other important Word tools including automatically inserting repetitive entries, inserting and formatting images and tables, track changes and mail merge.

 Related training: View all Microsoft Word courses >